ChurroLightyear/4x-Electric-Druid-ADSR-KOSMO/README.md

 All components are pretty standard stuff you can get from Tayda except the 4 env gen ICs Didn't throw together a proper BOM but it's all labeled on the boards

 The files for the PCBs are all layed out in Kicad

+UPDATE circuit has been verified and tested but there is a single missing trace for envelope 3 Between R27 and R49 be sure to a trace or jumper between those Reuploading the fixed board